Enrollment and Attendance FAQs

 Do you provide curriculum for special needs children?

 Depending on a child's IEP (Individualized Education Plan), we can tailor our curriculum to meet your needs.
-To discuss your child's needs with us, please email Kimberly Brown, Special Programs Manager email@example.com.
+To discuss your child's needs with us, please email Katherine Young, Special Programs Manager email@example.com

 Is the program available to children without a permanent address?